Zarharan/PersianFakeNewsDetection/README.md

 ![My proposed model in order to develop fake news detection](https://github.com/Zarharan/PersianFakeNewsDetection/blob/main/Files/Model.png)

-## Demo

-The demo of the first Persian fake news detection model is available [here](http://khabarsaanj.ir).

-**This repository will be updated after publishing the related papers.**
+**As the related papers to this repository are published, more detail and related codes and data will be added to this repository.**